grafana/k6-docs/src/data/markdown/docs/02 javascript api/11 jslib/functional/30 toEqual.md

 ---
 title: 'toEqual( expectedValue )'
-description: 'Use toEqual to compare values.'
+description: 'Use to verify that received === expected'
 ---

 `toEqual(expectedValue)` is a comparison function that evalues to true or false.
 It must be called in the chain after the `t.expect(value)` or `.and(value)`.